apg/sigusr2.net/src/serving-traffic-directly-from-sqlite.md

 In order to get the actual body, it's just a matter of concatenating all the 1 column rows, with `group_concat`, using a blank delimiter and we get a rendered template.

 The query related to the HTTP headers and status line complete the _full_ HTTP response.
-A quick shim to make this a _full_ web server (_I've done this in Go, but it could be done with bash, netcat, etc, etc, etc&endash;Ed_) follows (_obviously, don't use this in production&endash;Ed_):
+A quick shim to make this a _full_ web server (_I've done this in Go, but it could be done with bash, netcat, etc, etc, etc--Ed_) follows (_obviously, don't use this in production--Ed_):

 ```package main